 Avo by Nedbank Loyalty and Rewards Sample Clauses

 Avo by Nedbank Loyalty and Rewards.
-The Avo by Nedbank Loyalty and Rewards Programme (the programme) is a programme we own, operate and manage. • All intellectual property is owned by or licensed to us and you may not use it without our prior written consent. • Your Avo online application, the disclaimer and Privacy Notice on our website and any other terms and conditions relating to the use of your Nedbank products and the programme, including terms and conditions of our spend and earn partners, will form the entire agreement between you and us regarding your participation in the programme. • By participating in the programme, you admit and acknowledge that you have read, understood and agreed to the terms and conditions referred to above, as applicable from time to time, relating to the programme and that you have consented to us sharing certain of your personal information with affiliate parties in the ordinary course of our business.
+The Avo by Nedbank Loyalty and Rewards Programme (the programme) is a programme we own, operate and manage. • We either own or license all intellectual property and you may not use it without our prior written consent. • Your Avo online application, the disclaimer and Privacy Notice on our website and any other terms and conditions relating to the use of your Nedbank products and the programme, including terms and conditions of our spend and earn partners, will form the entire agreement between you and us regarding your participation in the programme. • By participating in the programme, you admit and acknowledge that you have read, understood and agreed to the terms and conditions referred to above, as applicable from time to time, relating to the programme and that you have consented to our sharing certain personal information of yours with affiliate parties in the ordinary course of our business.

 AutoNDA by SimpleDocs